CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/OpenTerminal.png)

-1. Run the below command to run the application in local host.
+1. Run the command below to run the application on the local host.

     ```
     dotnet run
     ```

-1. Sucessfull run will look like this.
+1. A successful run will look like this.

    ![](../../media/Coderun.png)

-1. Once the code runs and the build is sucesseful you can navigate to the URL for the app.
+1. Once the code runs and the build is successful, you can navigate to the URL for the app.

    ![](../../media/apprun.png)

 ### Create a New Contact